rules for creating NPC's go here

 2 plus Agility for creatures that crawl or slither on the ground

-2 for creatures that fly or swim naturally, but don't move naturally on land
+2 (no Agl) for creatures that fly or swim naturally, but don't move naturally on land

 -1 for Tiny Creatures